dhutapratama/docs/hashing.md

 <a name="adjusting-the-argon2-work-factor"></a>
 #### Adjusting The Argon2 Work Factor

-If you are using the Argon2 algorithm, the `make` method allows you to manage the work factor of the algorithm using the `memory`, `time`, and `threads` options; however, the default values managed by Laravel are acceptable for most applications:
+If you are using the Argon2 algorithm, the `make` method allows you to manage the work factor of the algorithm using the `memory`, `time`, and `threads` options; however, the default values managed by Lets are acceptable for most applications:

     $hashed = Hash::make('password', [
         'memory' => 1024,